 How To Bake Salmon Perfectly

 • Make the butter mix.
-In a small bowl, mix the melted butter and lemon juice.
+In a small bowl, stir together the melted butter and lemon juice.
 Then brush the butter mix over the fillets in a baking dish.

 Common questions